Frequently Asked Questions

 How do I receive a parent letter for a course taken outside of NIU?

-Any NIU student that wishes to take courses outside the school using military benefits may do so after obtaining a parent letter.
-In order to receive the parent letter from the Military and Veteran Services, the following steps must be completed:
+Any NIU student who wishes to take courses outside the school using military benefits may do so after obtaining a parent letter.
+To receive the parent letter from Military and Veteran Services, the following steps must be completed:

 1. Contact the NIU Registration and Records office.